Calebh101/dictionaries/README.md

 ### Header

 The header is the first thing, and it's padded to 128 bytes (if I ever need to store more data).
 The first 10 bytes or so is the magic: `C-DICT` padded by 0s on the right.
-After this is an unsigned 16-bit integer dictating the header size (if it ever needs to be expanded), and after that is the binary file version.
+After this is an unsigned 16-bit integer dictating the header size (if it ever needs to be expanded), and after that is the binary file vehow many root children there are.
+This isn't really useful, but it's here to stay.rsion.
 This is a sequence of 5 16-bit signed little endian integers, which are parsed as a `Version` object in the code.

 ### Data

 After the header and padding is the actual content.
-The first 8 bytes of the file content tells us how many root children there are.
-This isn't really useful, but it's here to stay.
+The first 8 bytes of the file content tells us the size of the content.
 After this, each root node goes like this:

-- 8 bytes = unsigned integer stating length of entire node, including signature
+- X bytes = dynamic number representing length (see below)
 - 1 byte = signature (see Signatures)
 - Node content (see below)